21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 Q: Why did the chicken cross the road?

-Explanation: You expect some sort of funny response to the question, but the answer is really obvious.
-That’s what’s funny about this joke.
-Of course he’s crossing the street to get to the other side.
-Why else would he cross the road?
-Some people also say “the other side” is death, because it will die crossing the road.
+Explanation: You expect a funny response to the question, but the answer is really obvious.
+That is why this joke is funny!
+Of course the chicken is crossing the street to get to the other side.
+Why else would it cross the road?
+Some people also say “the other side” really means “death,” because the chicken will die crossing the road by getting hit by a car.

 This joke has been reused many times with other animals and people.
 Just replace the chicken with anything and add an appropriate response.
 For example: